peter88213/yw-cnv/docs/help-adv.md

 OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_notes`.

 -   Comments within scenes are written back as scene titles if surrounded by `~`.
 -   Chapters and scenes can neither be rearranged nor deleted.
 -   You can split scenes by inserting headings or a scene divider:
     -  *Heading 1* → New chapter title (beginning a new section).
 Optionally, you can add a description, separated by `|`.
     -  *Heading 2* → New chapter title.
 Optionally, you can add a description, separated by `|`.
     -  `###` → Scene divider.
 Optionally, you can append the scene title to the scene divider.
 You can also add a description, separated by `|`.
     - **Note:** Export documents with split scenes not more than once.
 -   Paragraphs starting with `> ` are formatted as quotations.
+-   Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.

 [Top of page](#top)